 Set forth below is information regarding the key markets in our geographic regions.
 The information includes information about the introduction and launch of key new products.
 With the launch of ageLOC Transformation, we implemented a product launch process that has been refined in our South Korea market.
 This process generally involves introducing the product in a market through an initial limited offering that is often tied to a distributor event.
 The limited offering typically generates significant distributor activity and a high level of distributor purchasing.
-This generally res ults in a higher than normal increase in revenue during the quarter of the limited offering.
-We typically launch the product for general sales a few months following the limited offering used to introduce the product.
+This generally results in a higher than normal increase in revenue during the quarter of the limited offering.
+We typically launch the product for general sales a few months following the limited offering.
+Information regarding product launches below refers to the launch of the product for general sales and not to the limited offering used to introduce the product.
 Reference to introduction of a product refers to the limited offering.